 We can no longer deny the effects of anthropogenic climate science.
 For this reason, we must engage in responsible and sustainable land management prescriptions and fire regimes to help mitigate the loss of life and destruction of our already-fragile biodiversity and ecosystems.

-We wish to express our deepest sympathy to the families who lost loved ones and their homes.
-Our gratitude is also extended to the RFS NSW for their courage and resolve throughout this dreadful summer.
+We want to express our deepest sympathy to the families who lost loved ones and their homes.
+Our gratitude is also extended to the RFS NSW for their courage and resolve throughout the Black Summer fires.

 Woody and Kerstin | February 2020

-When it comes to the protection and survival of our wildlife, there are many things local communities and visitors from afar can do.
+When it comes to protecting and surviving our wildlife, there are many things local communities and visitors from afar can do.
 No matter the contribution, every volunteer or sponsor plays a vital role in the rescue, rehabilitation and release of injured and sick wildlife.

 Along with donations, we are seeking ‘bat wraps’ for flying foxes, sewn pouches for joeys, regular supplies of carrots, spinach, lettuce, peaches, plums, apples and other medical supplies.

 In March 2020, we presented a wildlife rescue course for volunteers.
-The course included an orientation program on how to assist sick, stressed and injured wildlife found on the road or in the bush.
+The course included an orientation program on assisting sick, stressed and injured wildlife found on the road or in the bush.
 Please email us for further information.